 To knead bread dough, turn it out—that’s baker speak for “move the dough from the bowl”—onto a lightly floured surface.
 Dust your hands with flour then shape the dough into a ball.
 Then push the bread away from you with your palms using a rolling motion.
 After every push, fold the dough over on itself, then give it a quarter turn and repeat.
 You may need to add more flour as you go if the dough sticks.

-How Do You Know If You’ve Kneaded Bread Dough Enough?
+How Can You Tell If Bread Dough Is Kneaded Enough?

 Taste of Home

 While you might have your kneading technique down, it can be difficult to know if you’ve kneaded the dough long enough.
 There are three criteria your dough should meet before you allow it to rest for its first rise.

 Before you knead bread dough, it can look a little sticky and rough.
 Kneading helps smooth the dough out.
 Your dough should be ready when has a nice, smooth texture.

 After kneading the dough for several minutes, press it with your finger.
 If the indentation stays, the dough still needs more work.
 If it springs back to its original shape, your dough is ready to rest.

 The Dough Passes the Windowpane Test